chauvincent/TweetClient-iOS/README.md

 Hey!
 This is just a for-fun project I did to dive into the changes in Swift 3.0.
 There are many syntax changes as well as with the closures needing to be explicitly written as escaping.
 NSCache is also being replaced by Cache soon?
 I have also noticed the changes in guard-let syntax, if-lets error handling, as well as having minor syntax changes in completion handlers/blocks.
-I also really enjoy the shortening of many verbose methods in Swift 3.0.
+I also really enjoy the shortening of many verbose methods prior to Swift 3.0.

 I am mostly just experimenting with the Social Framework and Twitter API.
 Also to change things up a bit, This project I am using NSOperationQueues, since before I have mostly only used GCD queues in my other projects.
 Furthermore, I am also starting to write my datasource and delegates using class extensions for better code readability.